Nodal surface

-In algebraic geometry, a nodal surface is a surface in (usually complex) projective space whose only singularities are nodes.
+In algebraic geometry, a nodal surface is a surface in a (usually complex) projective space whose only singularities are nodes.
 A major problem about them is to find the maximum number of nodes of a nodal surface of given degree.

 The following table gives some known upper and lower bounds for the maximal number of nodes on a complex surface of given degree.
 In degree 7, 9, 11, and 13, the upper bound is given by Varchenko (1983), which is better than the one by Miyaoka (1984).